 - Rougher interface – difficult for beginners

-GarageBand is a free app available to all Mac users.
 GarageBand is a digital audio workstation that allows you to record and edit all kinds of sounds, similar to Audacity.
+Although it is macOS software, unofficially, you can run GarageBand on a Windows PC by following this step-by-step guide.

-Its biggest weakness is that this high-quality free software is only available Mac.
-Garage band also does not offer as many audio editing tools than Audacity, but still enough for creating a podcast.
+Its biggest weakness is that this high-quality free software is available on macOS.
+Garage band also does not offer as many audio editing tools as Audacity, but still enough for creating a podcast.

 - Easy to use interface – Beginner-friendly